Face to Face

 How do I book an appointment?

-- Your first appointment will be a telephone assessment where we will take some information and find out how things have been.
+- Your first appointment will be a telephone assessment, this lasts for around 40 minutes, where we will take some information and find out how things have been.

 - A text or email will be sent to offer your assessment appointment.
 Please respond to agree this.